 Just as the media asked survivors of the real Titanic if the band played as the ship sunk, fans of the film will always ask the stars if they were really submerged in freezing cold water.

 Films like Avengers: Endgame (2019), Furious 7 (2015), or The Lion King (2019) will never get the privileges of our most historic classics.
 On-set experiences just aren’t as exciting or worthy of documenting when everyone is just standing around wearing motion-capture suits.

 The boom of VFX and the new possibilities it has given studios has led to years of blockbusters filled to the brim with computer-generated imagery.
 Take for instance James Cameron’s Avatar.
-Though we are yet to see its viability as a franchise, the first film, like Titanic was another anomaly, but unlike other CG blockbusters, Avatar in fact stuck to many of the traditions of the epic.
+Though we are yet to see its viability as a franchise, the first film, like Titanic was another anomaly, but unlike other CG blockbusters, Avatar in fact stuck to many of the epic's traditions.

 Many franchises are still favouring practical effects, with the marriage of VFX and practical becoming more popular than ever.
 The rise of streaming and big-budget television has perhaps spoiled us for impressive costumes and casts, with creatives like Patty Jenkins, Christopher Nolan, and JJ Abrams proving there are still those in Hollywood who will always vouch for the importance of bold but traditional aesthetics in cinema.

 Titanic may be of a bygone era, but the film embraces that.
-It’s made as a love letter to old Hollywood epics which transitions itself from a classic romance to a modern blockbuster, imparting its wisdom on the future of filmmakers to come.
+It’s made as a love letter to classic Hollywood, which transitions itself from a classic romance to a modern blockbuster, imparting its wisdom on the future of filmmakers to come.